Godly hope in the midst of celebrity suicide

 If so, keep reading!

-I want to let you know about a place with an open invitation where we can choose to belong.
+I want to let you know about a place with an open invitation where we belong.
 This place is not a location you would find on a map but it’s a faith journey instead into an intimate relationship with Jesus Christ as Lord.

 What do I mean by this?